Wiese Island: History

 In 1924, oceanographer Vladimir Wiese studied the drift of Georgy Brusilov's ill-fated Russian ship Svyataya Anna when she was trapped on the pack ice of the Kara Sea.
 Wiese detected an odd deviation of the path of the ship's drift caused by certain variations of the patterns of sea and ice currents.
 He deemed that the deviation was caused by the presence of an undiscovered island whose coordinates he was able to calculate with precision thanks to the availability of the successive positions of the St. Anna during its drift.
 The data of the drift had been supplied by navigator Valerian Albanov, one of the only two survivors of the St. Anna.

 Finally, the island was discovered on 13 August 1930 by a Soviet expedition led by Otto Schmidt aboard the Icebreaker Sedov under Captain Vladimir Voronin.
 The island was named after Professor Wiese of the Soviet Arctic Institute who was at the time aboard the Sedov and who was able to set foot on the island whose existence he had predicted.

 The first wintering in Wiese Island took place in 1945–46.
 A hydrometeorological polar station was established on 1 November 1945.
 Wiese Island's polar station is one of the northernmost in the world.

 Climate

-Wiese island has an extreme Arctic climate, with temperatures only able to struggle above freezing slightly for a couple of months a year and temperatures are regularly below −20 °C from November all the way through to the following April.
+Wiese Island has an extreme Arctic climate, with temperatures only able to struggle above freezing slightly for a couple of months a year and temperatures are regularly below −20 °C from November all the way through to the following April.

+Since records begin in 1945 Wiese Island has not recorded a temperature at or above 10 C until August 20, 2025 when the high temperature reached 11.6 C.